bogwonch/Thesis-Essay/Thesis.md

 PIPs can be used for a variety of applications.
 One potential application suggested by Brumley et. al.[@Cha:2010uh] is for sneaking programs past dynamic execution checkers.
 Suppose two prisoners *Alice* & *Bob*, wish to send a malicious program between themselves.
 To send the message they have to send it through a *Warden* who checks first that there communications don't contain anything malicious and only delivers the message if its believed to be harmless.

+Steganography is the science of hiding information[@Gordon:vw].
+It has been used in parallel with cryptography to hide messages in seemingly innocuous documents[@Saamuson:wt], to circumvent bans on cryptography[@Owens:2002uq], and to implement watermarking[@Wayner:2009vw].
 To sneak the program Alice and Bob use a form of *keyed-steganography*[^PIPsteg].
 The program which they wish to communicate becomes their *steg-text*, and they construct a *cover-text* by writing some other program which does not contain anything malicious.
 They either pre-arrange a shared secret which is the platform that their programs should really be run on: this forms the key.
 With the cover-text and steg-text created they create their message by generating them into a PIP where on one platform (X86 say) it appears to run the innocuous program and on the secret key platform (ARM for the sake of argument) it runs the program they really wish to communicate.
 Alice hands the warden the program and tells him that it is for the innocuous architecture[^PIParchs].
 The warden runs the program and sees it is not something he would want to restrict and delivers it.
 In fact unless he is aware that it has been in constructed in this way he may not even check any other architectures as for most platforms it will appear to be garbage just like any normal executable.

 A more real world example of this is to consider the relationship between computers (usually using an X86 processor) and modern smart phones (which often use ARM processors) running *apps*.
 The computer often stores backups of the applications used on the smartphone.
 Apple's iTunes program, for example, stores all the mobile applications associated with a user in it is library folder as zip-compressed archives.
 Suppose an attacker were to construct a program which was a lignite application on the ARM platform but when run on X86 behaved as a form of malware.
 The computer might have some form of anti-malware software, but unless it knows to scan the mobile applications as potential X86 viruses rather than the ARM ones they identify themselves as (and which are not ARM malware) then the anti-malware program might miss the dangerous code.